DUI Consequences for a Pilot

 FAA Imposed Strict Rules and the Reporting of the Incident

-• Updated on October 6, 2010: Many of these new FAA rules are being imposed on pilots after a DUI arrest that occurred up to five years earlier.
-So an old DUI that was resolved years before can also lead to additional scrutiny under the new rules.
+- Updated on October 6, 2010: Many of these new FAA rules are being imposed on pilots after a DUI arrest up to five years earlier.
+So, an old DUI that has been resolved years before can also lead to additional scrutiny under the new rules.

 After the Federal Aviation Administration receives your notification letter regarding the incident, you will receive a letter from the FAA that contains the following warnings:

-1. Title 14, Part 61.15(e) of the Code of Federal Regulations (CFRs), provides specific information on your requirements to notify the FAA of an offense involving drugs or alcohol.
-All drug and alcohol-related administrative actions, i.e. driver license suspensions or revocations and convictions for driving under the include are separate, reportable actions.
-Therefore, you must submit separate letters to the FAA reporting the administrative action and the conviction in order to company with Part 61.15(e).
+- Title 14, Part 61.15(e) of the Code of Federal Regulations (CFRs), provides specific information on your requirements to notify the FAA of an offense involving drugs or alcohol.
+All drug and alcohol-related administrative actions, i.e., driver’s license suspensions or revocations and convictions for driving under the include, are separate, reportable actions.
+Therefore, you must submit separate letters to the FAA reporting the administrative action and the conviction to comply with Part 61.15(e).

-Many attorneys may also recommend that the pilot voluntarily obtain a substance abuse evaluation from a Department of Transportation (DOT) certified substance abuse provider.
-The pilot should also complete any recommended follow up treatment recommended by the DOT certified substance abuse provider as soon as practical.
+Many attorneys may also recommend that the pilot voluntarily obtain a substance abuse evaluation from a Department of Transportation (DOT) certified substance abuse provider and complete any recommended follow-up treatment as soon as practical.

-If those driving records show any drug or alcohol driving-related offense that was not properly disclosed on the FAA medical form then penalties are harsh, including the immediate revocation of the pilot’s license.
+If those driving records show any drug or alcohol driving-related offense that was not properly disclosed on the FAA medical form, the penalties are harsh, including the immediate revocation of the pilot’s license.

 Pilot’s Reporting Requirements after a DUI Arrest – Sixty (60) After the “Motor Vehicle Action”